 Since 1995, Graham has specialised in forensic services, spending 17 years in a Big Four accountancy firm before becoming a partner in a forensic accountancy practice within a boutique firm.

 Early in my career I was involved in investigations and due diligence reporting, which presented unique challenges in information gathering and problem solving.
 I remember being provided with a simple check list for investigating accounting problems: Who, What, When, Where, Why and How Much?
 I’ve always enjoyed getting to the bottom of problems and if you can find the answers to those questions, you will be close to the truth.

 I enjoy the professional and intellectual challenge of presenting complex arguments about accounting issues.
 Usually a difference of opinion arises between accounting experts which is ultimately determined by a third party, whether by a mediation, expert determination, arbitration or trial.
 It is gratifying to have your views endorsed in preference to an opposing opinion.

 Haberman Ilett has been successful in recruiting a team with broad skills from colleagues with diverse backgrounds and legacy firms.
 This diversity has created an environment to share knowledge, experience and ideas and provide fresh insights and approaches to problem solving.
-I am looking forward to continuing to learn and share our talents and successes.
+The firm’s greatest asset is its people and the enthusiasm and dedication throughout the team are contagious.